hisubram/mobilefoundation/android_jsonstore.md

 compile 'com.ibm.mobile.foundation:ibmmobilefirstplatformfoundationjsonstore:8.0.+'
 ```
 {: codeblock}
-3. Add the following to the "DefaultConfig" section of your build.gradle file.
+3. Add the following to the **DefaultConfig** section of your `build.gradle` file.
 ```
   ndk {
         abiFilters "armeabi", "armeabi-v7a", "x86", "mips"
       }
  ```
  {: codeblock}
- > **Note** : We add the abiFilters to ensure that the apps having JSONStore will run in any of the architectures specified above.
-This is required as JSONStore is dependent on a third party library which supports only these architectures .
+ > **Note** : We add the *abiFilters* to ensure that the apps having JSONStore will run in any of the architectures specified.
+Adding *abiFilters* is required as JSONStore depends on a third-party library, which supports only these architectures .

 ## Basic Usage
 {: #basic-usage }